-If you are a graduate student or junior faculty member working in early American history and would like to propose a guest post, please use the contact form below.
+If you are a graduate student, junior faculty member, or history professional working in early American history and would like to propose a guest post, please use the contact form below.

 We ask that those who participate in the discussions generated in the Comments section do so with the same decorum as they would in any other academic setting or context.
 Also, since the Juntoists write under their real names, we would prefer that our commenters also identify themselves by their real name.
 As our primary goal is to stimulate and engage in fruitful and productive discussion, ad hominem attacks and unnecessary insults and/or mean-spiritedness have no place in The Junto‘s Comments section.
 Therefore, we reserve the right to remove any comments that contain any of the above and/or are not intended to further the discussion.
 We welcome suggestions for corrections to any of our posts.
 We hope to create a community of early Americanists around The Junto who engage with one another in discussions of historiography, academia, and public and digital history.